Hero background

 Accommodation

-Accommodation within the community centre: shared gender-separated rooms, simple and functional setup, with locally prepared meals included.
+Accommodation inside the community centre: shared rooms separated by gender, simple and practical, with meals included prepared locally.

 Language